SDA Doctrine versus Bible Truth: Tithing

 2. Tithes are "to be used to support the ministry of God's church."2

-3. In addition to a 10% tithe, SDA teachings also call for "free will offerings" to be used for building and maintaining churches, and for other activities such as medical missionary work.
-They claim that "the Israelites probably contributed as much as one fourth to one third of their income to religious and charitable purposes," and they encourage church members to do likewise.
-They go on to say that the Levitical laws governing tithes and offerings are still in force for Christians because "nowhere does the New Testament repeal or relax this system."3
+4. In addition to a 10% tithe, SDA teachings also call for "free will offerings" to be used for building and maintaining churches, and for other activities such as medical missionary work.
+They claim that "the Israelites probably contributed as much as one fourth to one third of their income to religious and charitable purposes," and they encourage sect members to do likewise.
+They go on to say that the Levitical laws governing tithes and offerings are still in force for Christians because "nowhere does the New Testament repeal or relax this system."4

-Here are some problems with SDA teachings regarding tithing.
+What are the problems with SDA teachings regarding tithing?